History of guerrilla warfare: North America Colonial Wars

 In North America, one of the earliest recorded instances of guerrilla warfare was Apalachee resistance to the Spanish during the Narváez expedition in 1528 in Spanish Florida.

 In the mid 17th century the Colonists of New France were in conflict with the Iroquois Confederacy.
 Iroquois forces used hit and run tactics, harassment and avoided costly pitched battles.
 The colonists of New France began calling these Indian tactics La Petite Guerre because the tactics were meant for raiding as opposed to pitched battles.
 Under the tutelage of Wendake, Wobanaki, Algonquin and Ottawa tutors the habitants of New France learned La Petite Guerre and successfully used them against the Iroquois.

-Led by Major Benjamin Church, New Englanders had also been adopting Indian scouting and raiding tactics since King Philip's War.
+Major Benjamin Church, New Englanders learned guerilla tactics through Native warfare and also had been adopting Indian scouting and raiding tactics since King Philip's War.
 Throughout the four French and Indian Wars, starting in the late 17th century Canadiens, the Wabanaki Confederacy, and some Acadians brought La Petite Guerre to the New England Colonies and the Ohio Valley.
-In present-day Maine, Father Sebastian Rale led the Wabanaki Confederacy in a petite guerre along the New England/ Acadia border.
+In present-day Maine, Father Sébastien Rale led the Wabanaki Confederacy in a petite guerre along the New England/ Acadia border.
 A generation later, in Nova Scotia, Father Jean-Louis Le Loutre led the Mi'kmaq and the Acadians in a petite guerre behind Anglo-American lines in the lead up to the last French and Indian War.

 During the French and Indian War La Petite Guerre came to the front stage when the Ohio valley Indians defeated the Braddock Expedition near the forks of Ohio in the Battle of the Monongahela.
 In Nova Scotia, French Officer Charles Deschamps de Boishébert led the Mi'kmaq and the Acadians in a guerrilla war while the British expelled the Acadians from the region.
 In the Northeast, a New Hampshire backwoodsman, Robert Rogers, began to make a stir in the British Armed Forces establishment for his success using the tactics of the "little war".
 British military leaders like Jeffery Amherst, John Forbes, and Henry Bouquet understood they needed to learn and adopt the techniques and tactics of the little war or be consumed, like Braddock.
 The British military establishment began adopting some of the tactics of La Petite Guerre as "light infantry."